Stochastic quantization of an Abelian gauge theory: Introduction

 With the above linear example in mind, our strategy is then to apply the DeTurck trick together with the theory of regularity structures \cite{Regularity} which provide the solution theory by regularizing the equation, renormalization, and passing to the limit.
 In the regularization step, we will consider the dynamics of {\it lattice gauge theory}, which was first proposed by Wilson \cite{Wilson1974}, see for instance the physics book \cite{Rothe2012Book} on this extensively studied topic.
 Lattice gauge theory provides us with discretization of Hamiltonian \eqref{e:potential} which preserves the exact gauge symmetry; this is discussed in Section~\ref{sec:Discretization}.
 One main reason we are particularly interested in the lattice gauge theory is that one would hope to obtain gauge invariant continuum limit, so we start from regularizations that preserve the exact symmetry.
 Another reason we choose a gauge invariant regularization is that our arguments such as DeTurck trick and Ward identities rely on gauge invariance of the nonlinearities. \footnote{In discussion with I.Bailleul we learned a way of continuous regularization by a function of covariant Laplacian multiplying on the noise in the physics literature, see \cite[Eq.~(2.1),(2.4)]{BernHalpernSadunTaubes1987}.
 It would be very interesting to study this rigorously, in particular show that this regularization yields the same limit.}

 In applying this strategy, several issues arise and need to be addressed.
-The dynamic of our lattice gauge theory is slightly nonlocal so we will need to describe discrete functions that are slightly shifted in the regularity structure (see Section~\ref{sec:Discrete regularity structure theory}).
-In the renormalization step, the renormalization terms must also be gauge invariant (otherwise our gauge tuning argument would break down), so we should prove that any symmetry-breaking renormalizations will actually cancel out (these are discussed in Section~\ref{sec:GaugeTrans} and Section~\ref{sec:renormalization}).
+The dynamic of our lattice gauge theory is slightly nonlocal so we will need to localize these terms and control the errors (see Section~\ref{sec:Discrete regularity structure theory}).
+In the renormalization step, the renormalization terms must also preserve the gauge invariance in order to make our gauge tuning argument work and more importantly in order to obtain a gauge invariant limiting dynamic; so we should prove that any ``symmetry-breaking'' renormalizations will actually cancel out (these are discussed in Section~\ref{sec:GaugeTrans} and Section~\ref{sec:renormalization}).